 2017 Innovations in Clinical Care Award–Pamela Johnson, M.D., Lenny Feldman, M.D., & Amit Pahwa, M.D

 A passionate advocate for patient-center, high value health care, Pamela also serves as the vice president of care transformation for the Johns Hopkins Health System.
-In this role, she builds on build on the success of our existing provider-led initiatives to improve the efficacy, consistency and efficiency of care delivery by engaging multidisciplinary front line clinical teams in care redesign.
+In this role, she builds on the success of our existing provider-led initiatives to improve the efficacy, consistency and efficiency of care delivery by engaging multidisciplinary front line clinical teams in care redesign.
 The health system care transformation mission is aligned with multiple arms of the Johns Hopkins Medicine Innovation 2023 strategic plan: Aim for Precision in Everything We do, Improve the Quality and Affordability of Health Care, Make Hopkins Easy and Work Like One Organization.
 This work has been recognized through the Johns Hopkins Hospital 2017 and 2022 Innovations in Clinical Care awards and the Society of Hospital Medicine 2018 Excellence in Quality Improvement Teamwork award.
 In 2019, the Center for Innovative Medicine selected Pamela as the Stanley Levenson Scholar with a 5 year grant to support the high value initiative, and in 2023, she was named one of Becker's Healthcare Chief Transformation Officers to Know.

 In 2019, Pamela established the Johns Hopkins University School of Medicine as one of 22 provider-led entities in the US approved by CMS to write appropriate use criteria (AUC) for the Protecting Access to Medicare Act advanced imaging regulation.
-Pamela leads a large team of clinicians who design evidence-based guidelines in the electronic medical record to optimize patient outcomes and resource utilization, while fulfilling CMS’ requirements for advanced imaging clinical decision support.
+Pamela orchestrated large teams of clinicians to design evidence-based diagnostic guidelines in the electronic medical record that optimize patient outcomes and resource utilization, while fulfilling CMS’ requirements for advanced imaging clinical decision support.

-Nationally, she is the founder and co-director of the High Value Practice Academic Alliance (www.hvpaa.org), a consortium of >100 academic medical centers collaborating on high value care quality improvement, research and education.
-Dr. Johnson also chairs the American College of Radiology Choosing Wisely® Committee and a current member of the Radiological Society of North America Committee on Government Relations.
+Nationally, she is the founder and co-director of the High Value Practice Academic Alliance (www.hvpaa.org), a consortium of academic medical centers collaborating on high value care quality improvement, research and education.
+Dr. Johnson is the former chair of the American College of Radiology Choosing Wisely® Committee and a current member of the Radiological Society of North America Committee on Government Relations.